Pick Up Line

 She takes a sip from her drink.
 “I have all the company I need.”

 “That’s none of your business.”
-She gives him a long look from his head to his hiking boots and back up again.
+She gave him a long look from his head to his hiking boots and back up again.
 “You sure don’t look like you are out to pick up a lay for the night.”

 “What’s wrong with the way I dress?
 My clothes are clean, and I did take a shower before I left my place.”